davepinch/pinchy.cc/content/topics/astronomy/constellations/cetus/en.wikipedia.org.md

   - Pisces (constellation) (en.wikipedia.org)
   - Sculptor (constellation) (en.wikipedia.org)
   - Taurus (constellation) (en.wikipedia.org)
+date: 2023-08-05
+excerpt: >-
+  **Cetus** (/ˈsiːtəs/) is a constellation, sometimes called 'the whale' in English.
+The Cetus was a sea monster in Greek mythology which both Perseus and Heracles needed to slay.
+Cetus is in the region of the sky that contains other water-related constellations: [Aquarius](/en.wikipedia.org/wiki/Aquarius_(constellation)), [Pisces](/en.wikipedia.org/wiki/Pisces_(constellation)) and [Eridanus](/en.wikipedia.org/wiki/Eridanus_(constellation)).
 map: Cetus_IAU.svg
 subdivision-of:
   - Northern celestial hemisphere (en.wikipedia.org)